JoneTam/JoneTam/README.md

+Hello! 👋 🤝 I'm a data analyst who transitioned to a Data Scientist role at Turing College.
+🔭 Currently seeking opportunities in Data Science.
+🚀 Proficient in data manipulation, analysis, inferential statistics, machine learning, and data visualization with a knack for storytelling.
+🚀 Skilled in Python, Pandas, Scikit-learn, Seaborn, Matplotlib, SQL, Docker, FastAPI, and Google Cloud.
+📫 Let's connect!

 ### Hi there 👋
 - :handshake: I am a data analyst who upgraded my skills to a Data Scientist role in Turing Collage
 - 🔭 Currently, I’m looking for a Data Science position